by Keith Webster

 One element that has always existed, is that copying that is not a ‘substantial’ portion of a work is not an infringement of copyright.
 Exactly what constitutes ‘substantial’ was not well defined and so this use of material was limited or just avoided in many contexts.
 Some institutions had a policy of no more than a paragraph before copyright needed to be considered.
 In a Federal Court case (Warman v.
 Fournier) a claim of copyright infringement was dismissed with the judge stating that the copied portion, amounting to three and a portion of a fourth paragraph from an eleven paragraph original, with most of the original analysis and argument omitted, did not constitute a substantial portion of the work.
 This case was appealed but that appeal has since been withdtawn.
 This now consitutes a quantity of copying that is not consequential enough to require further consideration under Fair Dealing or licensing (see below).

 Another important development in recent cases and legislation is the clear indication of technological neutrality.
-When an education exception in copyright law allows the copying of passages onto a blackboard, did it also allow those passages to be placed in an online classroom?
+When an education exception in copyright law allows the photocopying of passages for students, did it also allow those passages to be placed in an online classroom?
 The necessity of format shifting to make use of content in an online teaching environment has been a red line for many institutions and educators.
 Recent Supreme Court of Canada decisions as well as Bill C-11, have made clear that format shifting is no different from any other copying – it may or may not be permissible depending on the circumstances of each case.
 One contradiction to this in the current law that has not been tested in court is that it is not lawful to 'break' a digital rights management technology in order to create a copy.
 For instance it likely is not OK to circumvent an anti-copying technology on a DVD in order to make a copy of a short portion that might otherwise fall under Fair Dealing.

 How can I use Copyrighted Material?

 Use an Unsubstantial Portion of a Copyrighted Work